 8-10 Old Bond Street, City Centre, Bath

-BPT previously commented on application 21/01028/LBA regarding the insertion of new shop front windows on the east elevation, as well as application 21/02222/FUL for outdoor café seating along the side and front elevations of the building.
+BPT previously responded to application 21/01028/LBA regarding the insertion of new shop front windows on the east elevation, as well as application 21/02222/FUL for outdoor café seating along the side and front elevations of the building.
 Both applications have been granted consent.

 Proposals now include plans for tables and chairs (seating capacity 26) along the east, west, and south elevations, where it was previously proposed to allocate a higher seating capacity of 32 along the east and south elevations (see 21/02222/FUL).
 We therefore reiterate our previous comments regarding the need to suitably constrain outdoor seating to maintain a positive balance between pedestrian/pavement user accessibility and the commercial activation of the streetscape, particularly where this intersects with the World Heritage Site wayfinding monolith.
 The overall reduction in outdoor seating capacity from the previous scheme is welcome, although we highlight that there may be a higher risk of conflict with pedestrian accessibility on Old Bond Street where the footway is more constrained.

 The majority of internal works proposed have already been granted consent as part of application 21/01028/LBA.
 However, we note that it is now proposed to install a kitchen at basement level, with “Accesses to the cloisters are to be walled off and sealed.”
 This appears to refer to the adjacent vault spaces which would be closed off from the central basement to facilitate the installation of kitchen counters along the internal face of the east wall.
 BPT cannot comment further without the benefit of a site visit although we do have concerns regarding the potential, permanent closing off of the building’s vaults and recommend that this is looked into further by the case officer.

 The principle of new window openings on Burton Street has already been established in application 21/01028/LBA.